shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Hmm."
 The coach wolf's mouth moved slightly in amusement.
 Then he turned to Ersatzica.
 "Ersatzica, Daughter of the Chieftess.
 I'm surprised to actually see you here."

-Ersatzica looked up at him but didn't respond.
+“Um, hi Uncle Callustar.”
+She smiled sheepishly.

+“That’s ‘sir’ to you.
+We’re in training.”
+Uncle Callustar demanded.

+“Hi, sir.”

-"What brings you here on this fine lovely day?"
+"And what brings you here on this fine lovely day?"

 "Wryonin convinced me to come."
+She fidgeted with the stick.

 "Ah!"
 He smiled wryly.
 "So that's why you were late, Wryonin?
 Ersatzica, you caused your siblings to be late, is that correct?"

 Ersatzica's ears folded back.
 "Well, no… they could have come without me.
 I would've caught up."

 "Oh."
-The coach wolf raised an eyebrow.
+The Uncle Callustar raised an eyebrow.
 "So you were *planning* on arriving late?"

 "No-no…"